 - Personnel risk; There are processes for performance development and for replacing key personnel who leave.
-There is also a contract with an external HR consultant - Property; There is a fully resourced Property department with an independent review of property transactions and management by the appropriate committee (Glebe, etc) - IT; Systems are off the shelf and easily replaceable.
+There is also a contract with an external HR consultant. - Property; There is a fully resourced Property department with an independent review of property transactions and management by the appropriate committee (Glebe, etc). - IT; Systems are off the shelf and easily replaceable.
 Data is backed up daily and can be restored within 24 hours.
 There are rules for internet usage monitored by the IT Manager.
-The IT Manager ensures compliance with The Data Protection Act.
-The Diocese has worked hard to ensure it is compliant with the General Data Protection Regulations that became law on 25 May 2018 - Safeguarding and health & safety; A health & safety policy has been issued to all staff.
-DBF has a department of 4 staff (2017: 3) dedicated to safeguarding who report to the Director of Operations and Governance - Insurance; Policies are reviewed annually with a suitably qualified broker - Finance; Financial processes have been implemented and are periodically reviewed.
-Changes in the amount of a particular income stream are analysed and appropriate corrective action implemented
+The IT Manager ensures compliance with The Data Protection Act and the General Data Protection Regulations. - Safeguarding and health & safety; A health & safety policy has been issued to all staff.
+DBF has a department of 4 staff (2018: 4) dedicated to safeguarding who report to the Director of Operations and Governance. - Insurance; Policies are reviewed annually with a suitably qualified broker. - Finance; Financial processes have been implemented and are periodically reviewed.
+Changes in the amount of a particular income stream are analysed and appropriate corrective action implemented.